Ancient Aliens: Frequent guests

-Erich von Däniken is the featured guest in the pilot episode, in addition to being the focus of two biographical episodes: "The Von Däniken Legacy", in Season 5, and "The Alien Phenomena", in Season 13.

 In the first season, credentialed scientists and professionals, such as Sara Seager and Michael Denning, respond to claims made by other guests, but their rebuttals were not rigorous.
 In subsequent episodes, scientists and professionals offer explanations of scientific phenomena or historical events without endorsing claims made by other guests, or they offer personal commentary.
 Psychologist Jonathan Young appears in 123 episodes, providing explanations of myths and legends, and legendary history.
 Boston University associate professor Robert Schoch presents his Sphinx water erosion hypothesis, as well as his hypothesis concerning the age and purpose of Göbekli Tepe, in several episodes.
+Erich von Däniken is the featured guest in the pilot episode, in addition to being the focus of two biographical episodes: "The Von Däniken Legacy", in Season 5, and "The Alien Phenomena", in Season 13.

 Radio talk show host George Noory appears in more than 80 episodes, including the pilot episode.
-Reverend Barry Downing, known for describing angels in the Bible as ancient astronauts, appears in the pilot episode, and his comments are repeated in several other episodes.
+Reverend Barry Downing, known for describing angels in the Bible as ancient astronauts, appears in the pilot episode, and his comments are repeated in later episodes.
 Writers Robert Bauval and Graham Hancock appear in many episodes.
-They both express skepticism of ancient astronauts, instead discuss their own theories of ancient civilizations.
+They both express skepticism of ancient astronauts, instead discussing their own theories of ancient civilizations.
 Hancock repeats the statement from his work that "There is a forgotten episode in human history."
+Nick Pope and Travis S. Taylor are also frequent guests.

-Segments and highlights from all first season episodes, including the pilot, were edited into later episodes as late as Season 12, so that guests who appeared in Season 1 ostensibly appear in later seasons, although footage of their original interviews was re-used.
+Segments and highlights from all first-season episodes, including the pilot, were edited into later episodes as late as Season 12, so that guests who appeared in Season 1 ostensibly appear in later seasons, although footage of their original interviews was re-used.

 Evidence

 In many episodes, little empirical evidence is offered to support the presented claims.
-Episodes or episode segments focus on out-of-place artifacts, such as: the London Hammer, Antikythera mechanism, or the Aiud object; or segments focus on alleged inconsistencies in the historical record.
+Episodes or episode segments focus on out-of-place artifacts, such as: the London Hammer, Antikythera mechanism, or the Aiud object; or segments focus on alleged inconsistencies in the accepted historical record.
 Guests discuss evidence which supports their claims in general or abstract terms.
-Some guests have alleged professionals and government have suppressed evidence of ancient mysteries, such as the episode "The Prototypes" in which guests alleged the Smithsonian Institution suppressed findings of "giant humanoids" found alongside American Indian remains in the Kanawha Valley.
+Some guests have alleged professionals and government officials have suppressed evidence of ancient mysteries, such as the in episode "The Prototypes" during which guests alleged that the Smithsonian Institution suppressed findings of "giant humanoids" found alongside American Indian remains in the Kanawha Valley.

-From Season 12 onward, some episodes have included segments in which evidence that potentially supports the ancient astronauts hypothesis is subjected to testing by credentialed scientists and medical professionals on-camera.
-In the episode "The Science Wars" an elongated skull was subject to an MRI examination, and DNA was extracted and tested.
-In the episode "The Star Gods of Sirius" blue, porous, nitrogen-rich stones, were examined by geologists.
-However, none of the results produced—from the skull, the stones, or other objects examined in later episodes—proved conclusive.
+From Season 12 onward, some episodes have included segments in which evidence that potentially supports the ancient astronauts hypothesis is subjected to on-camera tests conducted by credentialed scientists and medical professionals.
+In the episode "The Science Wars", an elongated skull was subject to an MRI examination, and DNA was extracted and tested.
+In the episode "The Star Gods of Sirius" blue, porous, nitrogen-rich stones, allegedly retrieved from the site of an alien visitation were examined by geologists.
+However, none of the results—from the skull, the stones, or other objects examined in later episodes—proved conclusive.